bsnAndras/gfa-wanderer/Specifications.md

   - 🟩If its the Xth area, the monsters have level X (with 50% chance) or level X+1 (40%) or level X+2 (10%).
 - 🟩One of the monsters is the boss.
-- 🟥One of the monsters (not the boss) is holding the key, so if it is killed the hero goes to the next area, but also the boss has to be killed.
+- 🟩One of the monsters (not the boss) is holding the key, so if it is killed the hero goes to the next area, but also the boss has to be killed.
 - 🟩The game screen also contains a text area where info of the characters' are provided.